West Point Grey

+Demographics

 In 2016, West Point Grey had an estimated population of 13,065 of the total 631,485 residents in the City of Vancouver.
 Its population has remained relatively stable from 2011, when it was 12,795.
-The 2016 Canadian Census reported a median household income of $84,951 in the neighbourhood, which was nearly $20,000 higher than the City of Vancouver median income of $65,423.
-The most common mother tongue in 2016 was English at 63.6 percent, with Chinese second at 18.9 percent.
+The 2016 Canadian Census reported a median household income of $84,951 in the neighbourhood, nearly $20,000 higher than the City of Vancouver median income of $65,423.
+The most common first language in 2016 was English at 63.6 percent, with Chinese second at 18.9 percent.
 In 2001, English was at 75.1 percent and Chinese second at 9.3 percent.

+Education

 Schools within the West Point Grey Boundary include Lord Byng Secondary School, Our Lady of Perpetual Help, Queen Elizabeth Elementary School, Queen Mary Elementary School, École Jules Quesnel and the private pre-kindergarten to Grade 12 school West Point Grey Academy.